-“I’ve never seen a community raise such a large amount of money from so few people in such a short time,” said UW Executive Director of Neighborhood Clinics Debra Gussin at the medical center’s annual meeting this week.
+“I’ve never seen a community raise such a large amount of money from so few people in such a short time,” said UW Executive Director of Neighborhood Clinics Debra Gussin at the medical center’s annual meeting on May 13.

 “This is a community decision, and we get to decide whether we have the university here or not,” said OMC treasurer Kevin Walstrom, a new board member who has been deeply involved in the negotiating process with UW.
 (Walstrom completed his 30-year healthcare career as senior vice president and chief financial officer for PeaceHealth.)
 “Quite frankly, there’s no one else standing in line to take their place,” he said.
-“It’s really hard right now to get a physician into a rural setting; it’s a tough job and there’s a high demand for primary care physicians… UW is a stable, strong, well-respected, quality organization; it’s going to be here if the tax dollars are here to support it.”
+“It’s really hard right now to get a physician into a rural setting; it’s a tough job and there’s a high demand for primary care physicians.”

 If a hospital taxing district is rejected by voters this year, board members say they will be out of options, and the medical center would have to close.

-The Orcas Medical Center was built with funds raised by the private nonprofit Orcas Medical Foundation created in 1956 to help ensure quality medical care for all community members.
-Management decisions for the center in past years have been made by a board of directors elected by members of the foundation.
-Both Russell and Shinstrom initially worked at the clinic before leaving to start their own private practices, and it’s clear that there is a wide range of emotion among islanders surrounding decisions made in the past by former OMC board members.
-Islanders have specifically expressed frustration over the turnover of a number of medical staff at the center, with whom patients had a valued rapport.
+Islanders have expressed frustration over the turnover of a number of medical staff at the center, with whom patients had a valued rapport.
 But when attendees at the OMC annual meeting asked for assurance that the board won’t interfere with hiring and firing medical center staff under UW, Gussin responded firmly, “It is [UW’s] clinic to run, and we will be running it.”

 If a hospital taxing district were created, neither UW nor the Orcas Medical Center would control the funds raised; according to law, the district’s board of commissioners would decide how to allocate the money to help provide the best possible medical care for all islanders.

-“We both truly believe [a hospital district for Orcas Island] is the only long-term solution,” said office manager Aiimee Johnson.
+“We both truly believe [a hospital district for Orcas Island] is the only long-term solution,” said office manager Aaimee Johnson.

-That said, a significant part of the financial difficulty is that Orcas Island’s population of roughly 5,000 is spread between three medical practices, creating redundancies and inefficiencies in providing care.
+That said, a significant part of the financial difficulty is that Orcas Island’s population of roughly 5,000 is spread between three medical practices (OMC, Orcas Island Family Medicine and Orcas Family Health Center), creating redundancies and inefficiencies in providing care.

 According to Johnson, between 2014 to 2016 Orcas Family Health Center saw 2,873 different Orcas Islanders, 739 non-Orcas county residents and 576 patients from off island.
 She said the clinic’s deficit has lessened in past years as more patients come to the practice.